 Delegates the authentication to the underlying Unix

-OS-level user database on the Jenkins master.
+OS-level user database on the Jenkins controller.
 This mode will also allow re-use

 of Unix groups for authorization.
 For example, Jenkins can be configured such